How to Upgrade to Moodle 5.x: Step-by-Step Guide + New /Public/ Folder Structure Explained

 From Moodle 5.1 onwards, Moodle introduces a new folder structure where only the /public/ directory is web-accessible.
-Core files, configuration, and system libraries now sit safely outside the web root for better security and simpler maintenance.
+Core files, configuration, and system libraries now sit outside the web root, improving security and simplifying maintenance.

 • New folder structure:

 From Moodle 5.1 onwards, the /public/ folder is the only directory served by the web server.
-Web-accessible code, including themes and third-party plugins, resides under /public/, while sensitive or core directories such as admin, lib, and files like config.php are stored outside /public/ for improved security. ( Moodle Docs )
+Web-accessible code, including core components, themes, and third-party plugins, now resides under /public/, while sensitive or core directories such as admin, lib, and files like config.php are stored outside /public/ for improved security. ( Moodle Docs )

 • Improved security: